Passing your Driving Test (PDA)

 - Failing to look left at T junctions (both on the road and in car parks) – a really common one!

-- Changing lanes in a two lane roundabout
+- Changing lanes (or “straight-lining”) in a two lane roundabout

-- Changing lanes during a turning manoeuvre when there are two lanes of traffic turning right or left
+- Changing lanes during a turn at traffic lights when there are two lanes marked for turning right or left

 - Stopping beyond the thick solid white line at traffic lights